thisispivi/Deep-Learning-Supermarket/README.md

 The only thing left is to run the script

 # Test and output analysis
-We ran the program with every net and we compared the accuracy, the images correctly classified vs. the number of images and the time elapsed.
-All the tests have been done using the **liblinear version**.
+The program ran with every net and for each of them the accuracy, the images correctly classified vs. the number of images and the time elapsed has been compared.

-Next for each network we plotted the confusion matrix to understand in which classes there are more errors.
+For each pretrained network the confusion matrix has been plotted to understand in which classes there are more errors.

 | Pretrained Network | Accuracy | Correct Classified vs No. of images | Time Elasped (s) | Time Elasped |
 |:---:|:---:|:---:|:---:|:---:|